S4nt1ag0/Register-Of-Address/README.md

 - CPF (primary key)
 - Name
+- Address

+## Address characteristics

-- CEP
+- CEP (primary key)
+- Logradouro
+- Complemento
+- Bairro
+- Localidade
+- Uf
+- ibge
+- gia
+- ddd
+- siafi
-- House number
+- houseNumber

 With the CEP information, an external api is consumed to provide data linked to the cep, such as state, city, street, DDD, and others.
+But the house or apartment number must be provided by the user
 ## Technologies involved

 - Spring Boot